 The Company currently has a limited number of customers for FC2 in the global public health sector who generally purchase in large quantities.
-Over the past few years, significant customers have included large global agencies, such as UNFPA, USAID, the Brazil Ministry of Health either through UNFPA or Semina Indústria e Comércio Ltda (Semina), the Company's distributor in Brazil, and the Republic of South Africa health authorities that purchase through the Company's various local distributors.
+Over the past few years, significant customers have included large global agencies, such as UNFPA, USAID, the Brazil Ministry of Health through Semina Indústria e Comércio Ltda (Semina), the Company's distributor in Brazil, and the Republic of South Africa health authorities that purchase through the Company's various local distributors.
 Other customers include ministries of health or other governmental agencies, which either purchase directly or via in-country distributors, and NGOs.

 Purchasing patterns for FC2 in the public health sector vary significantly from one customer to another and may reflect factors other than simple demand.
 For example, some governmental agencies purchase FC2 through a formal procurement process in which a tender (request for bid) is issued for either a specific or a maximum unit quantity.
 Tenders also define the other elements required for a qualified bid submission (such as product specifications, regulatory approvals, clearance by the World Health Organization, unit pricing and delivery timetable).
 Bidders have a limited period of time in which to submit bids.
 Bids are subjected to an evaluation process which is intended to conclude with a tender award to the successful bidder.
 The entire tender process, from publication to award, may take many months to complete, including administrative actions or appeals.
 A tender award indicates acceptance of the bidder's price rather than an order or guarantee of the purchase of any minimum number of units.
 Many governmental tenders are stated to be "up to" the maximum number of units, which gives the applicable government agency discretion to purchase less than the full maximum tender amount.
-Orders are placed after the tender is awarded; there are often no set dates for orders in the tender award based on a number of factors including vendor supply capacity, quality inspections and changes in demand.
+Orders are placed after the tender is awarded; there are often no set dates for orders in the tender and there are no guarantees as to the timing or amount of actual orders or shipments.
+Orders received may vary from the amount of the tender award based on a number of factors including vendor supply capacity, quality inspections and changes in demand.
 Administrative issues, politics, bureaucracy, exchange rate risk, process errors, changes in leadership, funding priorities and/or other pressures may delay or derail the process and affect the purchasing patterns of public health sector customers.
-As a result, the Company may experience significant quarter-to-quarter sales variances in the global public health sector customers.
 As a result, the Company may experience significant quarter-to-quarter sales variances in the global public health sector due to the timing and shipment of large orders of FC2.

 On August 27, 2018, the Company announced that through six of its distributors in the Republic of South Africa, the Company had received a tender award to supply 75% of a tender covering up to 120 million female condoms over three years.
-The Company began shipping units under this tender award in the third quarter of fiscal 2019 and we have shipped approximately 12.2 million units through March 31, 2021.
+The tender was extended until January 2022.
+The Company began shipping units under this tender award in the third quarter of fiscal 2019 and we have shipped approximately 14.0 million units through June 30, 2021.
 In October 2020, the Company was awarded up to 20 million units through its distributor in Brazil under the new Brazil female condom tender.
 These units are expected to be delivered over two years.
-The Company began shipping units under this tender award in the first quarter of fiscal 2021 and we have shipped approximately 6.9 million units through March 31, 2021.
+The Company began shipping units under this tender award in the first quarter of fiscal 2021 and we have shipped approximately 9.7 million units through June 30, 2021.